 Next, the police would try to prove there was a computer or telephone network used in the invitation.
 This is usually straight-forward by definition.

-The ages of the actor and the "child" here are similar to those in Internet Luring of a Child and Enticement of a Child.
-The child must be less than fifteen years and the actor must be over four years older than the child.
+The ages of the actor and the “child” here are similar to those in Internet luring of a child and enticement of a child.
+The child must be under 15 and the actor must be more than four years older than the child.

 Finally, someone needs to expose, observe or touch their intimate parts - either the "child" or the actor.
 Your Colorado criminal lawyer can often make progress with this element.